Characters: Jo Jos Bizarre Adventure Part 2

 - Really 700 Years Old: They predate human civilization, Wamuu and Santana are stated to be 12,000 and 10,000 years old respectively.

 - Retcon: The Stone Mask in Part 1 was thought to be a ritual mask created by Mayincatec cults who desired immortality.
 Part 2 introduces the Pillar Men, the real creators of the mask.

 - Sealed Evil in a Can: The details of their reasons behind hibernation are vague, but they are definitely immobile until the 30s and wreak havoc onto the world once they're all unsealed.
-Bonus points for Kars, who gets sealed twice, once through hibernation and a second time when his Adaptive Ability works against him, putting him into frozen stasis in order to survive space; the latter being sealed after being exposed to sunlight.
+Bonus points for Kars and Santana, who get sealed twice, the former once through hibernation and a second time when his Adaptive Ability works against him, putting him into frozen stasis in order to survive space; the latter being sealed after being exposed to sunlight.

 The leader of the Pillar Men, he and his two associates are revived in the 1930s when the Nazis unintentionally awaken them.
 His goal is to augment a stone mask with the Red Stone of Aja, allowing the stone mask's tendrils to pierce his and the other Pillar Men's brains and make them into Ultimate Lifeforms

 or the Gary Newman song Cars